-The Union of the Comoros is a Federation of four independent autonomous islands in the Comoros: Mwali (Mohéli), Maoré (Mayotee), Ndzuwani (Anjouan), N'gazidja (Grande Comore).
+The Union of the Comoros is a Federation of four independent autonomous islands in the Comoros: Mwali (Mohéli), Maoré (Mayotte), Ndzuwani (Anjouan), N’gazidja (Grande Comore).
+The island of Mwali is in turn divided into territorial decentralised collectivities representing the sovereign people.

-After the independency and autonomy from the previous Republic in 1998, Government of Mohéli adopt a new and modern legislation for incorporation of companies, including regulated financial entities and gaming casinos.
-This pioneering legislation was know as Mwali services Law 1998, was amendment on 2001.
+After independence and autonomy from the previous Republic in 1998, the Government of Mohéli adopted a new and modern legislation for incorporation of companies, including regulated financial entities and gaming casinos.
+This pioneering legislation was known as Mwali Services Law 1998, and was amended 2001.

-Each of the four islands (according to the Constitution of Comoros Union) has total freedom and autonomy in the Union, including having their own constitutions (or Fundamental Law), President or Governor, and Parliament.
+Each of the four islands (according to the Constitution of Comoros Union) has total freedom and autonomy in the Union, including having their own Constitutions (or Fundamental Law), 5/13/2019 Changes to Registrar Site - Google Docs President or Governor, and Parliament.
 Article 7 states that: «each island shall administer and manage its affairs freely.»

 In spite of some attempts at interference over the years, Mwali enjoys its own financial sector which is not regulated by Central Bank of Comoros.
-Mohéli has its own internal legislation on the control and management of the Offshore Financial sector since 1998.
+Moheli has its own internal legislation on the control and management of the Offshore Financial Services sector since 1998.

 As further Constitutional support from the Union of the Comoros for the independent Companies Registry, Banking, Trading and Gaming, the Comoros Constitution states that «organization of administrative, commercial or industrial entities and units» and «fairs and markets» shall fall within the jurisdiction of each autonomous island.